PROJECT-KORE-LLC/Somniasyllabus/README.md

 ---

 ## 🚀 GETTING STARTED

-Because SomniaSyllabus is completely self-contained, there is no complex installation or software to download.

-1.  **Extract the Files:** Unzip the folder you downloaded.
-2.  **Open the Sanctuary:** Double-click the `index.html` file.
-It will instantly open in your default web browser.
-3.  **Full Screen Mode:** For the best immersive experience, click "Projector" in the top navigation and select **"Just Fill My Screen"** (or press `F11` on your keyboard) to hide your browser tabs.
-4.  **Focus Mode:** Click **"Focus Mode"** in the top navigation to cleanly melt away the entire user interface for deep, distraction-free work.
+SomniaSyllabus is a fully self‑contained **Progressive Web App**, meaning it installs instantly and runs anywhere — desktop, laptop, tablet, or phone — without downloads or setup.

+### 1. Open SomniaSyllabus
+Visit the app in your browser.
+The Hall loads instantly with no installation required.

+### 2. Install the PWA (optional, but magical)
+For a seamless, app‑like experience:

+- **Desktop (Chrome/Edge):** Click **Install** in the address bar.
+- **iOS Safari:** Tap **Share → Add to Home Screen**.
+- **Android Chrome:** Tap **⋮ → Install App**.

+This places Academia Hall directly on your device like a native app.

+### 3. Immersive Mode
+Once inside:

+- **Projector Mode:** Expands the Hall to fill your screen for a cinematic, distraction‑free view.
+- **Focus Mode:** Silences the entire interface so only your work and the atmosphere remain.

+Both modes are designed to feel like stepping deeper into the Somniaverse.

 ---